kubernetes/community/contributors/devel/sig-architecture/godep.md

 #### Approved Licenses for Whitelist

-To be approved as “whitelisted,” a third-party component must be fully licenseable under one or more of these licenses, and must meet the other whitelist criteria set forth in the [Whitelisting Process].
+To be approved as “whitelisted,” a third-party component must be fully licenseable under one or more of the following licenses, and must meet the other whitelist criteria set forth in the [Whitelisting Policy] above.

-Except where otherwise defined below, license IDs refer to the SPDX License List at https://spdx.org/licenses.
+License IDs refer to the SPDX License List at https://spdx.org/licenses, except where a URL is specified below for licenses that are not on the SPDX License List.

 - BSD-2-Clause
 - BSD-2-Clause-FreeBSD